SarahAllenReed/sarahallenreed/content/catalogue/bibliography.md

 date = "2014-04-09"
 +++

 The following is a semi-complete list of comix and sequential art projects I have contributed to, as well as relevant links.

-For sample illustration work that is not sequential art work, please see the Illustration page; for sequential art samples, please click on the "Sequential" link above.
+If you are looking for an abbreviated history of my illustration work, [please refer to the Selected Illustration Work page](/catalogue/illustration) for a list of appearances.
+For sample illustration work that is not sequential art work, [please see the Illustration sample page](/illustration); for sequential art samples, please click on the "Sequential" link above, [or click here.](/sequential).

 ### Series (Author and Illustrator)